 Thus, your team is enabled with enhanced workflow and task management.

 The agent making the call might need to perform a bunch of tasks before, on and even after calling the client.
 Operations such as updating call status, adding up resources, tickets management (open or closed tickets), commenting and attaching remarks.
 All of that runs smoothly when working with a unified telephony system.

 If the phone system that you use is advanced enough, you can even get performance reports that give you vital insights.
 From the call logs, information and historical data stored in the system you can track call duration, effectiveness, frequent queries, repeatedly sought solutions and even you can track how many times a particular client called for what services and who all in your team attended him/her.
 Moreover, you can even figure out the First Call Resolution rate.

-Thus, with such collaborative systems you can manage more calls even with a smaller team.
+Thus, with such cloud systems, you can manage more calls even with a smaller team.

 Bringing it All Together

 When there are different service-oriented departments in your organization that a client frequently comes in contact with, you definitely need a unified communication system.
 On the user end, a single customer happens to deal with developers, sales, support, subscription, billing, onboarding, help desk and more depending on the nature of your business and services you offer.
 It is obvious that lack of synchronization and coherence in your teams during interactions with clients discourages them to call again.
 Just a single wrong step in talking to an irate client, and you might lose him.
 This is why you must employ an integrated phone system to refine your on-call communication capabilities.
 There are numerous service providers to help you manage it, such as Zendesk, Salesforce, Microsoft, Google, Slack and more that offer online and VoIP calling solutions.